Getting the Most Out of Our Employees

 Our Initiatives

 In order to develop human resources who can play an active role globally, we have established a program that subsidizes the TOEIC examination fee (unlimited number of tests) and rewards employees who earn a certain score with a bonus.
-As of the end of June 2024, a total of 14 employees (cumulative number) received this bonuses under the TOEIC bonus program since the program was introduced in August 2021.
+As of the end of June 2024, a total of 14 employees (cumulative number) received this bonuses under the TOEIC certification incentive program since the program was introduced in August 2021.

 Score 35 years of age and younger 36 years of age and older